Insights Into Apple's Performance Versus Peers In Technology Hardware, Storage & Peripherals Sector - Apple (NASDAQ:AAPL)

 -

-At 31.4, the stock's Price to Earnings ratio is 0.85x less than the industry average, suggesting favorable growth potential.
+With a Price to Earnings ratio of 32.37, which is 0.86x less than the industry average, the stock shows potential for growth at a reasonable price, making it an interesting consideration for market participants.

 -